-Students who take this course add value to their professional experience in both business companies, design studios, and strategy firms, practicing design management in positions such as design department managers, brand managers, design directors, innovation directors, service designers and design strategists.
-Also work as managers and executive responsible for making decisions about how design is used in the organization, in companies, design and innovation agencies, but also in education and government agencies.
+Students who take this course add value to their professional experience in both business companies, design studios, and strategy firms, practicing design management in positions such as design department managers, brand managers, design directors, innovation directors, service designers, and design strategists.
+Also work as managers and executives responsible for making decisions about how design is used in the organization, in companies, design and innovation agencies, but also in education and government agencies.

-Design managers deal managing teams that might include industrial design, graphic design, service design, environment design, brand identity, fashion design, interface design, interior design, experience design, architecture, and engineering.
+Design managers deal with managing teams that might include industrial design, graphic design, service design, environment design, brand identity, fashion design, interface design, interior design, experience design, architecture, and engineering.

 To give students a wider understanding of market state-of-the-art, 2 field trips are scheduled in the course curriculum.
 With the guidance of professors and coordination, students explore different markets and professional contexts in Europe.